CKMO-FM: History

 On June 25, 2021, the CRTC approved the sale of CKMO and its sister stations CIMA-FM/Alliston and CJML-FM/Milton to Local Radio Lab, a new company owned by former Haliburton Broadcasting Group owner Christopher Grossman.
+The station was later rebranded as simply FM 101.

+On December 1, 2025, the station flipped to an adult album alternative format as 101.5 IndieFM; the new format is modeled after sister station CIND-FM Indie88 in Toronto, and incorporates some of the station's hosts and programs alongside existing local programming.

 Historical use of CKMO call sign

 From 1928 to 1955, the call letters CKMO were used at a pioneer radio station in Vancouver, British Columbia.
 On February 1, 1992, CKOC in Hamilton, Ontario dropped its historical call letters and adopted CKMO.
 However, after a few months the Hamilton station changed owners, and the CKOC call sign was restored.
 In 1993, CKMO became available for a radio station in Victoria, British Columbia, until 2012.